olotintemitope/LaraCrud/README.md

 the new file to the app/Models folder

 ### Supported Field Types
-- This project supports all Laravel field types
+- This project supports all [Laravel migration column types](https://laravel.com/docs/5.5/migrations#creating-columns)
-- The default field type is string.
+- The default column type is string.
 Therefore, you can hit the return key if you do not want to change the type.
 - For string and integer field type, you can also omit the length so that it will use the default length.